Frequently Asked Questions

 You can bring a close friend or a family member who is 18 years or older that you see most often (click here and scroll down to Who Is A Partner).

 I have been diagnosed and living with PTSD/OSI for some time.
 Will this program still be beneficial for me?

-While primarily a proactive program for those "at-risk" of developing a mental injury/illness in the future, it's quite possible you could still gain some much-needed information and support to help you along your journey.
+While primarily a proactive program for those "at-risk" of developing a mental injury/illness in the future, you will likely gain some much-needed information and support to help you along your journey.